-MUSME places the human body at the centre of a scientific and historical itinerary, unfolding along three floors overlooking the road and the internal cloister.
+MUSME places the human body at the centre of a scientific and historical journey, which unfolds along three floors overlooking the street and the internal courtyard.

 Along with ancient specimens – provided by the University of Padua, Musei Civici, Azienda Ospedaliera and ULSS16 – you will find interactive showcases, videos and multimedia games, explaining the specimens and illustrating the themes of each room.

-– Two rooms dedicated to the history of the building and the years of the Scientific Revolution:
+Two rooms dedicated to the history of the building and to the years of the Scientific Revolution:

-- Room A – History of the former Saint Francis the Greater’s Hospital
+- Room A – History of the former Hospital of Saint Francis the Greater

-- Room B – the University of Padua and the Scientific Revolution of the 16th century
+- Room B – The University of Padua and the Scientific Revolution Revolution

 - Room C – Anatomy: How is the Human Body structured?